sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## State of Sorbet at Stripe: Typed files
- - we have build ability to indicate what files can be typed into Sorbet
+ - we have built ability to indicate what files can be typed into Sorbet
- - we have sent PRs to type all files to our users and allowed them to accept/reject it.
+ - we have sent PRs to our users to type files in bulk and allowed them to accept/reject them.

 ---
 ## State of Sorbet at Stripe: Typed files